Beginner’s Guide to Infrastructure as a Service (IaaS)

 Disaster recovery and business continuity

-IaaS can provide a secure and reliable backup infrastructure that can be used to recover from disasters or other disruptions.
-This can help businesses maintain continuity and keep their operations running even in the event of a disaster.
+This can help businesses maintain continuity and keep their operations running even during a disaster.

 Benefits of Infrastructure as a Service to Businesses